Prothom Bangladesh

 "Prothom Bangladesh" (প্রথম বাংলাদেশ) is a Bengali language patriotic song by Shahnaz Rahmatullah.
 Moniruzzaman Monir wrote and Alauddin Ali composed the song.
 The song was first broadcast in a TV program on Bangladesh Television in the late 1970s.
+Under the direction of television channel official Mustafa Kamal Syed, producer Nawazish Ali Khan recorded it along with several other songs.

 It's the party anthem of the Bangladesh Nationalist Party (BNP).
 Previously, the song was also proposed for the national anthem of Bangladesh.

 Proposal for national anthem

 According to the journalist Azizul Islam Bhuiya, on 12 December 1978, the song was proposed for the national anthem by the BNP leader Chowdhury Kamal Ibne Yusuf during a session over the change of the national flag and the anthem of the country, which the party founder and president Ziaur Rahman reportedly assured.

 On 30 April 1979, Shah Azizur Rahman, then-prime minister, sent a secret letter to the Cabinet Division which stated that Amar Sonar Bangla was contradictory with the "spirit of the culture of Bangladesh", as, according to him, Rabindranath Tagore, the writer of the song, was not a citizen of Bangladesh, and was already the writer of the Indian national anthem.
 He instead proposed this song as the new national anthem.
 Upon receiving the letter, the Cabinet Division issued instructions to broadcast the song on radio, television and all government programmes.
 Meanwhile, the proposed national anthem started singing along with Amar Sonar Bangla at the presidential functions.
 However, the initiative stalled after Rahman was assassinated in 1981.